Phase 1: Passive Modalities and Adjustments

 We use passive and active modalities to help you through three phases of care as quickly as possible.
 The first phase is pain control; the second is increasing motion and the last is increasing strength in order to maintain long term relief and help you manage your injury long term.

 Chiropractic adjustments, spinal manipulation or “cracking” your back (all the same thing and neck) is an incredibly effective modality when indicated.
 Also it really isn’t painful, but can look that way.
 If done the right way at the right time there is usually no pain at all.
 In the early stages there may be some simply because tight muscles become sore and we have to push on those areas.
 The most common reaction is mild pain if at all.
 We grade pain on a scale of 1 – 10; and any pain from an adjustment is about a 1 or 2 on that scale with 10 being the worst pain a patient can imagine.
 That pain is also very short lived lasting only about 20-30 seconds.
 It can increase motion and decrease pain immediately and speed up most recovery times.
 While you may need some repetition in the first week or two, we quickly proceed to strengthening exercises so you can manage your condition on your own.
 An adjustment gets motion back in a joint faster than any other modality and exercise can keep it that way; providing long term relief.
-For a more detailed and scientific explanation of what really happens when you hear something “crack” see “The Physiology of Manipulation” power point in the “Resources” section of our website.
+For a more detailed and scientific explanation of what really happens when you hear something “crack” see “The Physiology of Manipulation” power point in the “Active Release Tech” section of our website.

 The use of passive modalities such as heat, ice, electrical muscle stimulation, ultrasound, iontophoresis, phonophoresis, traction, massage and active release technique can be extremely helpful in many ways when treating musculo-skeletal injuries, in particular back pain.
 In the early stages of injury management they can be used for pain control, muscle spasm reduction and to decrease inflammation.
 When a body part gets injured it swells up and muscles go into spasm surrounding the painful area.
 While this is a protective mechanism, it can frequently impede the speed of recovery.
 Many patients simply have too much spasm to adjust or manipulate properly.
 Russian electrical muscle stimulation works very well at reducing spasm so we can then perform a much more successful and manipulation or adjustment with less discomfort (if there is any at all).
 If we can decrease inflammation and tightness, it makes the adjustment much more tolerable.
 It also makes the results last longer.